Woman fatally shot in Lawndale

 A woman was fatally shot Sunday morning in Lawndale on the West Side.

-About 5 a.m., the woman was shot in the left armpit in the 1500 block of South Avenue, according to Chicago police.
+Marquita Davis, 27, was shot in her armpit around 5 a.m. in the 1500 block of South Sawyer Avenue, according to Chicago police and the Cook County medical examiner’s office.

 She brought herself to Mount Sinai Hospital where she was pronounced dead, police said.